thephpleague/csv/docs/9.0/reader/tabular-data-reader.md

 ### fetchPairs

-The `fetchPairs` method returns a Iterator of key-value pairs from two tabular data columns.
+The `fetchPairs` method returns an Iterator of key-value pairs from two tabular data columns.
 The method expect 2 arguments, both can be:

 - an integer which represents the column name index;